blueripple/blueripple-research/modelNotes/Model_Details_intro.md

   Democrat).
 This is simpler and almost always what we care most about.

 - We model *voter* preference not voting-age-citizen preference.
-We are interested in election outcomes and those are driven by voters.
+We are interested in election outcomes and those are created by voters.
 But there are certainly interesting questions to address about whether voters and non-voting adult citizens have the same candidate preferences.

 - We will indicate the subset of each quantity in each demographic group via subscript,